 At Palm Beach Content Co., we’re not advocates for social media just for the sake of using social media.
-In fact, using social media “just because everyone is” will surely waste your time and energy.
+In fact, using social media just because everyone else does will surely waste your time and energy.

 So if you’re asking the question whether or not you should be using social media for your business…